apache/arrow/docs/source/cpp/compute.rst

   The output type is an Array of items for the ``FIRST``/``LAST`` options and an Array of List of items for the ``ALL`` option.

-* \(6) Extract a child value based on a sequence of indices passed in the options.
+* \(6) Extract a child value based on a sequence of indices and the field names passed in the options.
 The validity bitmap of the result will be the intersection of all intermediate validity bitmaps.
 For example, for an array with type ``struct<a: int32, b: struct<c: int64, d: